 British Resentment or the French fairly Coopt at Louisbourg, Louis Pierre Boitard, 1755, Colonial Williamsburg.

-Copies of this cartoon can be found at Williamsburg, the Walpole Library, the John Carter Brown Early American Images collection, the Library of Congress, and other major institutions.
-As Colonial Williamsburg is the only one of these to have a colorized image digitized, I'll be relying on their copy for my written descriptions, but the visual details will be drawn from the John Carter Brown copy.
+Copies of this cartoon can be found at Williamsburg, the Walpole Library, the John Carter Brown Early American Images collection, the Library of Congress, the William L. Clements Library at the University of Michigan, and other major institutions.

 Louisbourg had long been a target of the British in their wars against French Canada.
 This political cartoon by Boitard was counting chickens before they hatched.
 It would be another three years of war between the American and French colonies of North America.